-This 65 bed residential facility occupies the first floor of the Passages facility located at 1001 South 27th Street.
-During their six month stay these offenders hold employment, participate in treatment groups and life skills training, and maintain a drug and alcohol free lifestyle.
-They are supervised on a twenty-four hour per day basis.
+This 74 bed residential facility occupies the first floor of the Passages facility located at 1001 South 27th Street.
+There are five beds reserved for those who have significant mental health issues.
+During the average six month stay, these offenders hold full-time employment, participate in on-site treatment groups and life skills training, and maintain a drug and alcohol-free lifestyle.
+They are supervised on a twenty-four hour per day basis by the facility.
 Focus is on reentry to the community as productive citizens.

 Passages ASRC: Women’s Assessment, Sanction, Revocation Center

-The ASRC is a 50 bed unit for women offenders located at Passages.
+The ASRC is a 60-bed unit for women offenders located at Passages.

 This unit serves the same functions as the Missoula Assessment and Sanction Center (MASC) and the Sanction, Treatment, Assessment, Revocation and Transition Center (START) do in the men’s system, which is…